-The Complainant is the owner of the registered EU word mark WÜBER in several classes since 2009, and operates domain names such as <wuber.com>.
+The Complainant is the owner of the registered international word mark ARCELORMITTAL in several classes since 2007, and also owns domain names such as <arcelormittal.com>.

-The disputed domain name <wuber.store> has been registered on January 14, 2025.
-According to the Complainant, the disputed domain name redirected to a Polish-language online store specializing in the sale of meat products.
-The disputed domain name currently does not appear to resolve to an active page.
+The disputed domain name <arcelormittalbrasilsa.shop> was registered on February 17, 2025.
+According to the Complainant's evidence, the disputed domain name resolved to a website impersonating the Complainant's subsidiary ARCELORMITTAL BRASIL S.A.
+The disputed domain name currently appears to resolve to a registrar parking page.